The Bamboo Forest and The Pond

-The Bamboo Forest serves as a welcoming gateway into a long journey for its beginning students.
-It is critical that these young learners are introduced to school in a loving, fun, supportive, creative, stimulating environment.
-The Bamboo students learn through hands-on exploration, experimentation and multi-sensory experiences drawn from a constructivist approach.
+The Bamboo Forest and the Pond classrooms serve as welcoming gateways into a long journey for beginning students.
+It is critical that young learners are introduced to school in a loving, fun, supportive, creative, stimulating environment.
+The Bamboo and Pond students learn through hands-on exploration, experimentation and multi-sensory experiences drawn from a constructivist approach.
 At this age not only are students emotionally beginning to separate from their parents, they are finding out what it's like to relate to new people, work in a group, express their individuality, make friends and take risks.
 It is a transitional time for students as well as their families.
-Therefore the focus of Bamboo's social studies component is on self and family.
-The class is given opportunities to talk about difference, family make-up, homes, values, traditions, religions, and histories, all through personal family stories and classroom discussions.
+Therefore the focus of the social studies component in these classrooms is on self and family.
+The students are given opportunities to talk about difference, family make-up, homes, values, traditions, religions, and histories, through personal family stories and classroom discussions.
 Bringing their home into their life at school helps provide a smoother transition.
 Conversations about racial, social and economic diversity are facilitated in relation to the calendar and the special days observed by the larger community.
-This class is also a mixed-age classroom with some students returning for a second year.
-These students are given the opportunity to learn through teaching and play a more confident leadership role.
+Because our classrooms are mixed-age groupings, some students return for a second year.
+These students are given the opportunity to mentor others and play a more confident leadership role.

 The school's Habits of Mind serves as a natural guide for this age group, encompassing and reflecting our class goals.